quaderno/quaderno-edd/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.31.0 – December 21, 2022 =
+* IMPORTANT: This release needs EDD 3.x or higher, and should be tested in your staging environments prior to running on your live site.
+* Fix: business name and tax ID is not set successfully
+* New: refactoring the code to process recurring orders

 = 1.30.3 – November 19, 2022 =
 * Fix: fallback if function edd_get_customer_by does not exist